franciscrot/dma/media-and-arts-practice.md

 ## Games & narrative {#games-narrative}

 Digital games can be created using coding (e.g. JavaScript), big general-purpose game engines (e.g. Unity, Unreal, Godot), or more specialist game-making tools (e.g. Twine, RPG Maker).
-Across digital
+Across digital and analogue games, there are some shared principles of game design.

 <details><summary>How do you design a game?</summary>

 - It's often best to start with an existing game, that you know works, and 'hack' it.
 For example, you might keep the mechanics the same, but change the content.
 - Once you have a prototype game, playtest it, see what works and what doesn't, and iterate it (create a new version).
 Keep playtesting till you're happy with the results.
 - Games are often non-linear systems, so a small tweak can sometimes fundamentally change the way the game works.
 It's also really hard to know how a game will actually work just by looking at the rules: new things often emerge in gameplay.
 That's why game design is fundamentally a process of informed trial-and-error.
+- That said, there are lots of rules of thumb that can help you.
+- Here's just one example: distinguish input randomness from output randomness.
+Output randomness: the player does something, and the result is partly randomized.
+Input randomness: the player is provided with a somewhat randomized set of resources or possibilities.
+By and large, output randomness gives a reduced sense of agency compared to input randomness.
+That doesn't mean it's bad, but being aware of this may help you think about how you use it in your game design practice.

 </details>